theagentwo-wq/New-KPI-Dashboard/README.md

 1. Copy the entire object, from the opening `{` to the closing `}`.
 2. Paste it into a text editor and **remove all newlines and extra spaces** so it becomes a **single, continuous line of text**.
-3. This single line is the value you will paste into your `.env.local` file and your Netlify settings for `FIREBASE_CLIENT_CONFIG`.
+3. This single line is the value you will paste into your `.env.local` file for `FIREBASE_CLIENT_CONFIG`.

 #### ✅ Correct Final Format:
 `{"apiKey":"...","authDomain":"...","projectId":"...","storageBucket":"...","messagingSenderId":"...","appId":"..."}`